-Footnotes and end notes
+Footnotes and Endnotes

-Footnotes and end notes should be used sparingly and numbered in superscript.
+Footnotes and endnotes should be used sparingly and numbered in superscript.
+Footnotes and endnotes should not be used to replace (in-text) references.
 They should only be used for the following purposes:

-- 1. To give extra information on the text which may not seem directly relevant2 or - 2. to refer to other sources.
-(These must also be cited)3
+- 1. To give extra information on the text which may not seem directly relevant1 or - 2. to refer to other sources.
+(These must also be cited)2